santiment/academy/src/docs/sangraphs/metrics/share-of-daily-active-deposits-in-total-daily-active-addresses/index.md

 ---
-title: Share of Daily Active Deposits in Total Daily Active Addresses
+title: Sangraphs - Share of Daily Active Deposits in Total Daily Active Addresses
 author: Santiment Team
-# References
-#

 ---

 *This article mentions one of several metrics we offer regarding